retroflex/MMM-Fortnite/README.md

 # MMM-Fortnite
-A [MagicMirror²](https://github.com/MichMich/MagicMirror) module that shows Fortnite players' stats.
+A [MagicMirror²](https://github.com/MichMich/MagicMirror) module that shows Fortnite players' stats (score, matches played and kills).
+The stats shown are from all game modes (solo, duo, squad and large team modes) and all seasons and platforms.

-The stats are fetched from [this API](https://fortniteapi.com).
+The stats are fetched from [this API](https://fortniteapi.com) (which seem to bit unstable at times).

 # Installation
 1. Clone repo: